EdwardBerman/shopt/README.md

 plot.jl
 > A dedicated file to handle all plotting

+radialProfiles.jl
+> Contains analytic profiles such as a Gaussian Fit and a kolmogorov fit

 analyticCGD.jl
 > Provides the necessary arguments (cost function and gradient) to the optimize function for analytic fits